timt1961/gitea-pod/Readme.md

 # Running gitea in a podman pod

+## Update 2025-07-23
+Podman is not supported on the platforms I use these days, so I built a new docker-compose.yml.

+This docker-compose.yml does not use docker volumes, because I really need the files to be in a specific location on the disc.

 ## Introduction

   There is a lot of literature about how to run gitea from a docker compose file.